BetterWorks/django-impersonate/README.txt

     # in your view
     <a href="/impersonate/list/?next=/some/url/">switch user</a>

-To return always to the current page after impersonating a user, use
+To return always to the current page after impersonating a user, use request.path:

     <a href="/impersonate/list/?next={{request.path}}">switch user</a>